primary

 Enable Caustics

+Brute-force caustics from transmissive objects.
 Allows evaluation of glossy BSDF that’s seen by indirect diffuse bounce.
-This is a brute-force solution which may require significant number of diffuse rays to resolve, especially if Caustics Roughness Clamp parameter is set to very small value or Indirect Guiding feature is disabled.
+Often requires a significantly higher number of diffuse rays to resolve, especially if Caustics Roughness Clamp parameter is set to very small value or Indirect Guiding feature is disabled.

 Caustics Roughness Clamp